Dopetwist/QR-code-generator/README.md

 ## How it works:

-A URL is inserted in the text file and the app automatically creates a Barcode for that URL.
+A URL is inserted in the text file and the app automatically creates a Barcode for that URL after the terminal commands.

 This generated QR code can be downloaded as image file to use easily.